Skip to Main Content

 No matter what sport your child plays, they always run the risk of getting injured during practices or games.
 Sprains, strains and minor fractures are some of the most common injuries.

-Most urgent care clinics, like Indigo Health, can treat minor injuries, but there are some strategies your teen can take to avoid getting hurt in the first place.
+Most urgent care clinics, like Indigo Urgent Care, can treat minor injuries, but there are some strategies your teen can take to avoid getting hurt in the first place.

 1. Don’t skip warm-ups or cool-down stretches